trangdata/tpot-fss-ms/manuscript.md

 We apply TPOT-DS to real RNA-Seq data from a study of major depressive disorder.
 Independent of the previous study that identified significant association with depression severity of two modules, TPOT-DS corroborates that one of the modules is largely predictive of the clinical diagnosis of each individual.

+### Availability
-Availability: Code and data available at [https://github.com/trang1618/tpot-ds](https://github.com/trang1618/tpot-ds).
+Code and data available at [https://github.com/trang1618/tpot-ds](https://github.com/trang1618/tpot-ds).

 ## Author Summary